If you’ve ever logged into your WordPress site and noticed the dashboard taking forever to load, you know how frustrating it can be.

 By installing a caching plugin and configuring it to optimize your WordPress site’s performance, you can significantly improve dashboard loading times and overall site speed.

-We recommend WP Rocket as it’s one of the top WordPress caching plugins available.
+I recommend WP Rocket as it’s one of the top WordPress caching plugins available.
 It offers smooth functionality right from the start and simplifies the process of optimizing your WordPress performance.

-2.7 Optimize WordPress Database
+2.7 Optimize Your WordPress Database

 In the WP Rocket plugin, navigate to the DATABASE section to optimize your database.
 The plugin also lets you set up an automatic schedule to clean your database every X days/weeks.